ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 - redfish_config - Deprecate ``bios_attribute_name`` and ``bios_attribute_value`` in favor of new `bios_attributes`` option.
 - redfish_config - the ``bios_attribute_name`` and ``bios_attribute_value`` options will be removed.
 To maintain the existing behavior use the ``bios_attributes`` option instead.
 - redfish_config and redfish_command - the behavior to select the first System, Manager, or Chassis resource to modify when multiple are present will be removed.
 Use the new ``resource_id`` option to specify target resource to modify.
-- redfish_config, redfish_command - Behavior to modify the first System, Mananger, or Chassis resource when multiple are present is deprecated.
+- redfish_config, redfish_command - Behavior to modify the first System, Manager, or Chassis resource when multiple are present is deprecated.
 Use the new ``resource_id`` option to specify target resource to modify.
 - xbps - the ``force`` option never had any effect.
 It is now deprecated, and will be removed in 3.0.0 (https://github.com/ansible-collections/community.general/pull/568).

 community.vmware